 You may want to even consider asking talented friends to help with the wedding in some way instead of getting you a gift.
 Musical friends can help to accompany the ceremony or provide the music for the reception.
 Bakers can help cater the wedding and create a beautiful cake.

 Asking these friends to help with an aspect of the wedding can be beneficial for everyone.
 They don’t have to spend money on an expensive gift and spend the time trying to find the perfect gift because you are telling them exactly what you want.
 You also save money in your wedding budget by eliminating or lessening the costs for some essential items.
 But make sure that it won’t impact them having a good time – for example, a friend taking all the photos will mean they won’t get to relax on the day!
+You can also reduce spending by making gifts for your bridesmaids or buy groomsmen gifts at groomsmengiftsmart.com.

 The place that you hold your wedding will also have a big impact on your budget.
 You can rent a building or ballroom for your ceremony and reception if you can find a good deal, but that can be sometimes out of your price range.
 You can also use the home of a friend or parent that lives in a beautiful place for the ceremony and reception.
 You may also want to consider holding your ceremony and reception outdoors in a location with a beautiful view.
 This will also eliminate a lot of need for decorating since Mother Nature will decorate for you.